 Chances are, you want to start working again sooner rather than later.
 It may have been a while since you even looked at your resume, so you should get that up to date.
 Try to tailor your resume towards the types of jobs you want if possible, focusing on relevant skills from previous jobs.
 Make sure your LinkedIn profile is up to date as well.
 Apply for as many jobs as possible, and don’t be afraid to apply for jobs where you don’t meet every single qualification.

 Unfortunately for many Americans, health insurance is tied to employment.
 This means for the unemployed, healthcare coverage can be tricky.
 However, you can still have affordable healthcare even if you’re between jobs.
 If you were laid off, you may be able to temporarily keep your previous employer’s health insurance through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 You can also check to see if you are eligible for Medicaid.
 Anyone living below the poverty line qualifies for Medicaid.

 If you’re struggling to pay off debt, ACCC can help.
-Call 800-769-3571 today to speak to a certified credit counselor!
+Sign up for a free credit counseling session with us today!